reviewboard/reviewboard/docs/manual/glossary.rst

    Default Reviewer
    Default Reviewers
-       A feature that allows individual ussers or :term:`review groups` to be automatically assigned as reviewers to a review request based on the repository or files being modified.
+       A feature that allows individual users or :term:`review groups` to be automatically assigned as reviewers to a review request based on the repository or files being modified.